smarter-sh/smarter/docs/source/system-management/installation.rst

    This is a powerful feature, but it requires additional AWS infrastructure to be created and configured properly. **THIS IS NOT TRIVIAL TO GET RIGHT.**

    The authors have invested upwards of three years fine tuning the provided Terraform modules, the Helm chart, and the GitHub Actions workflows to ensure a smooth deployment experience.
+If you choose to reinvent the wheel, then at least do this knowingly, and be prepared to invest significant time and effort into getting everything working correctly.